Urs Amann: Biography

 Urs Amman was born 1951 in Winterthur.
 During 1971, in Berlin, he produced his first oil paintings.
-In 1972, he followed the course of the Form+Farbe art school in Zurich.
+In 1972, he attended the Form+Farbe Art School in Zurich.
 In 1974, he began his career as a freelance artist, and since 1980, he has been a member of the Winterthur artists group.

 Cover art

 Note: some records (Irrlicht, Cyborg, and Picture Music) have been published several times under various covers from other artists.